haaksmash/flowhub/README.rst

 feature list
 ++++++++++++

-At any time, Suzy can get a list of her current features' names (in case she's been so busy that she's lost track of them, for example).
+At any time, Suzy can get a list of her current features' names (she's been so prolific that she's lost track of them all).

 .. code-block:: bash

     flowhub feature list
       suzy-feature-the-first
     * suzy-currently-checkedout-feature
+      # ...
       suzy-feature-the-millionth

 release/hotfix contribute